viclw17/viclw17.github.io/_post_drafts/2024-07-19-glsl-cornellbox-breakdown.md

 layout: post
 image: 2024-07-20-glsl-cornellbox-breakdown/cover.jpg
 ---
-This post first listed the common implement options for path tracing with examples.
+This post first listed the common implement choices for path tracing with resources.
 But the main goal is aiming to break down yumcyawiz's project [glsl330-cornellbox](https://github.com/yumcyaWiz/glsl330-cornellbox).
 This project is a brilliant demo of path tracing implemented using GLSL shader code, but is presented interactively as a standalone executable using basic OpenGL and Imgui in C++.
-It is a great example for reviewing OpenGL workflow as well as path tracing application.
+It is a great example for reviewing OpenGL workflow as well as path tracing implementation.

+* This will become a table of contents (this text will be scrapped).
+{:toc}

-# Path Tracing Implement Choices
+# Explore Path Tracing Implement Choices
-During my researching, as a hobbist, there are many go-to ways to implement basic path tracing:
+During my research, as a hobbist there are many go-to ways to implement basic path tracing:

-- Written in C++ from ground up, calculate pixel values and output images file(eg. PPM), a few bookmarked examples are:
+- Write in C++ from ground up, calculate pixel values and output images file(eg. PPM), a few bookmarked examples are:
   - RIOW
   - [PBRT](https://github.com/mmp/pbrt-v3)
   - [smallpt](https://www.kevinbeason.com/smallpt/)